The Art of Brewing Your Own Beer

 Equipment for Success

-A majority of your equipment needs can be met by a homebrew shop online or in your local hip neighborhood.
-The first is your main cooking cauldron.
-Usually the brewing kettle is going to be made out of stainless steel and hold up to a minimum of four gallons.
+Buy your home brewing equipment online.
+The first is your main cooking cauldron – the brewing kettle is made out of stainless steel and holds up to a minimum of four gallons.
 Extra points if there is a thermometer inside it.